 There are several potential consequences associated with oil and gas drilling in or near large waterbodies such as the Great Lakes.
-Possible damages include oil spills, discharge of contaminated drilling fluids, and impacts of the "footprint" of the drilling infrastructure.
-Possible benefits include increased revenues for the region and state, employment, and greater domestic energy production.
-Under \$503 of the Energy and Water Appropriations Act (EWA) of 2002, the U.S. Army Corps of Engineers was directed to conduct a study of the potential environmental effects of oil and gas drilling activity in the Great Lakes.
-This report was completed in 2005 and contains a detailed discussion of the potential environmental effects of drilling under the Great Lakes.
-This report was completed in 2005 and contains a detailed discussion of the potential environmental effects of drilling under the Great Lakes and provide data, where available, on accidental oil and gas releases into the Great Lakes.
+Possible negative effects include oil spills, discharge of contaminated drilling fluids, and effects of the "footprint" of the drilling infrastructure.23 Possible positive effects include increased revenues for the region and state, increased employment, and greater domestic energy production.
+Under §503 of the Energy and Water Appropriations Act (EWA) of 2002 (P.L.
+107-66), the U.S. Army Corps of Engineers was directed to conduct a study of the potential environmental effects of oil and gas drilling activity in the Great Lakes.
+This report was completed in 2005 and contains a detailed discussion of the potential environmental effects of drilling under the Great Lakes.24

+This section will provide an overview of some of the potential consequences of drilling under the Great Lakes and provide data, where available, on unintended oil and gas releases into the Great Lakes.